MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 comments: true
 ---

 We are going to do a penetration test of a nice machine from hackthebox.eu called bank.
-I made it in company of my work mate last [last](http://blog.notso.pro "last") in about 5 hours.
+I made it in company of my work mate [last](http://blog.notso.pro "last") in about 5 hours.
 This machine hasn't been so hard, but we had few problems to understand how to unlock the way to cross.
 The only information we received were the name of the machine
 ````
 bank